 Small-scale manufacturing and small-batch production can bring innovation, creativity, and economic vitality to a long-neglected area like the Business Loop.
 We're expanding our view of what "retail" means and finding the hidden economy of diverse creators who may not have a place elsewhere.
 We're working to identify and support these up-and-coming makers with expert mentoring, funding, and marketing assistance--and are creating the space to help them grow into small manufacturers.

 The Loop has always been a DIY type of street.
 Now we're taking this same approach to the maker community here in Columbia to see if we can build something together.

-The Business Loop CID was one of six organizations in the nation to receive a Smart Growth America grant designed to encourage local, small-scale manufacturing as a way to revitalize an underperforming area of the city and create new economic opportunities.
+In 2019 The Loop Community Improvement District was one of six organizations in the nation to receive a federal grant designed to encourage local, small-scale manufacturing as a way to revitalize an underperforming area of the city and create new economic opportunities.
 Our goal was to identify local small-scale manufacturers and help them overcome obstacles to growing their business with shared spaces, pop-up markets, and promotional assistance.
 We also focused on inclusivity by creating pathways to include those left out of traditional funding processes, often women and minorities.